-This Beaux Arts-style building was designed by James Knox Taylor and built as a post office in downtown Anderson in 1909.
+This Beaux Arts-style building was designed by James Knox Taylor and built as the first federal post office in downtown Anderson in 1909.
 In 1941, when the post office moved to a newer building on the same street, this structure became the site of the McDougald-Bleckley Mortuary.
-The mortuary had been operating from a storefront, also on Main Street, since 1923.
+The mortuary had operated from a storefront, also on Main Street, since 1923.
 The business was founded by J.S.
 McDougald and run by McDougald and his partners, B.B.
 Bleckley and D.L.
 Reid.
 Later Sam O. Sullivan purchased an interest in the mortuary and become its vice president.
 In 1930, after McDougald passed, Bill King became the manager.
 When Bleckley died in 1935, King became a stockholder along with Reid and Sullivan.
 The business’s name changed to Sullivan-King Mortuary in 1949.

 Both Sullivan and King died in 1969 within three weeks of each other.
 Jack D. Gilliland, who had been with the company since 1952, then became president.
 The business was eventually sold to David King, son of Bill King, and Bolt McClain.
-The partners retained the Sullivan-King name, renovating the former post office in 1997 and opening another location in 2000.
-In recent years Sullivan-King Mortuary closed its downtown location and now runs solely from the new site.
-Sosebee Mortuary operated from the historic building but has since relocated.
+The partners retained the Sullivan-King name, renovating the former post office in 1997 and opening another location on South Carolina 81 in 2000.
+In recent years, Sullivan-King Mortuary closed this downtown location and now operates solely from its new location.
+Sosebee Mortuary then operated from the historic building, but it has since relocated as well.

 The Sullivan-King Mortuary is listed in the National Register as part of the Anderson Downtown Historic District: